Where We Work

 page.title

-China’s seafood production, consumption, aquaculture operations, and commercial fishing fleets are staggering in size.
+China’s seafood production, consumption, aquaculture operations and commercial fishing fleets are staggering in size.
+It is the world’s largest seafood trading country and home to the world’s largest wild seafood processing and re-exporting sector.

 • 25% of the world’s commercial fishing capacity is Chinese